Developer & Chemistry Database

 Adox

 Vitamin C (Ascorbic Acid) based, hydroquinone-free, no boric acid.
 ADOX CAPTURA dust binding technology allows mixing without inhaling chemical dust.
 Dissolves in 2-3 minutes.
-Identical results to pre-2019 Xtol — use published Xtol times.
+Designed to provide similar results to Xtol — Adox recommends using published Xtol times as a starting point.

 EcoPro